Adopting a Child from Korea FAQs

 Why Korean Adoption?

-The Korean Adoption Program is an excellent option for married couples wanting to adopt a toddler with minor needs.
 Adoptions from Korea have a well-deserved reputation for excellence.
 New Beginnings places children with the cooperation of Eastern Social Welfare Society in Korea.
 We have successfully operated our Korean program since our founding in 1985.
 Children receive excellent medical care, comparable to the United States, and their medical information is complete.
 Foster parents care for the children available for Korean adoption, where they receive the benefits of a nuclear family.
 We are presently accepting applications for this program.
-If you would like to know more about the Korean Program, e-mail us or call us at 516-747-2204.
+If you want to know more about the Korean Program, e-mail us or call us at 516-747-2204.

 Children in Need of Adoption